 Bachelor of Science in Robotics Engineering

-Requiring an advanced understanding of mathematics and technological components, these engineering programs can offer students an interdisciplinary approach, incorporating information from computer sciences, software programming, mechanical design and electrical engineering.
-Within these degree programs, students can learn to design robots and robotic mechanisms that have the ability to perform various tasks.
-These programs could include training on conducting experiments, analyzing data and solving engineering problems.
+Requiring an advanced understanding of mathematics and applied technology, bachelor's programs in robotics engineering can offer students an interdisciplinary approach, incorporating computer science, software programming, mechanical design and electrical engineering.
+Within these degree programs, students learn to design robots and robotic mechanisms that have the ability to perform various tasks.
+Many programs include hands-on training in conducting experiments, analyzing data and solving engineering problems.

 Usually, a high school diploma or the equivalent meets the education prerequisites for these bachelor's degree programs.
 Some programs may require that applicants complete advanced mathematics or pre-calculus courses prior to applying for admission.